ddddddddggod/cpu/README.md

 # cpu
 ---
+🔴  **Before CPU integration, the master and RF modules were first designed and verified in Verilog.
+They were then implemented in firmware and integrated with the actual CPU.**

 *) use ARM cortex m0 (Design Start)

-*) Before CPU integration, the master and RF modules were first designed and verified in Verilog.
-They were then implemented in firmware and integrated with the actual CPU.

 *)The pass/fail result of the write display in `tb_apb.v` depends on the configured frequency (speed) and FIFO depth.
 Therefore, it should be adjusted accordingly or verified through waveform analysis.

 - **No depth ctrl (without FIFO management)**
+  : has two clock
   - **HW** :Developed based on the previously implemented APB master–connected I2C APB module [i2c_apb](https://github.com/ddddddddggod/APB/tree/main) with added MMIO registers and protocol compliance.
   - **CPU** : Updated the design by replacing the `apb_master` and `pkt_ctrl` with **CPU firmware**, and substituting the `rf` with **SRAM**.